patrick-ogrady/website/hackmd/vryx-poc.md

 ![Vilmo](https://patrickogrady.xyz/images/vryx-poc/vilmo.png)

 Vilmo compaction (when required) occurs during block execution and is synchronized across all nodes.
 The frequency of this compaction is tuneable (i.e. how much "useless" data can live in a log before cleanup), however, the timing of this compaction (during block execution) is not.
 This approach allows for a forthcoming implementation of state expiry and/or state rent to be applied during compaction (charging a fee to each key that is preserved during a rewrite).
 This fee would likely increase the larger the log file is to deter an attacker from purposely increasing the size of a single log file to increase the time compaction will take (Vilmo works best when log files are of uniform size).
 Exposing state compaction to the HyperSDK allows it to better charge for resource usage that is currently not accounted for in most blockchains (i.e. the cost of maintaining state on-disk).

+## Is This Another "Bajillion TPS" Gimmick?

+Anyone that has been around for more than a few days has seen a "TPS claim"...to be frank, why is this one any different?

+**Transparency:** When publishing the results of a throughput test, the circumstances and context are everything.
+100k TPS on a single machine is very different than 50 machines or 500 machines.
+Verifying signatures and persisting state changes to disk dramatically impact results.
+10M active accounts put a very different stress on a system than 100 active accounts.
+Any throughput test must be adequately specified to carry any weight and you've been presented with detailed information about the network topology, the hardware used by each node, and the actual transactions issued (to reiterate again, only signed transfers are used in this test).

+**Reproducibility:** Sharing an image of a throughput test or tweeting that it happened does not satisfy the burden of proof (or at least it doesn't in most industries).
+The code that is tested and the test itself should be available and reproducible by any observer on independent hardware.
+In the case of this setup, the code that was active on the devnet is available [here](https://github.com/ava-labs/hypersdk/pull/711) and the script that can be used to reproduce these results is available [here](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh).

+**Expressed Tradeoffs:** When something seems too good to be true, it probably is.
+When designing the HyperSDK (and Vryx + Vilmo), clear and "costly" tradeoffs were made to maximize throughput and minimize resource usage.
+Some of the more controversial tradeoffs include: (1) checksum-ing state instead of merklizing it, (2) requiring transactions to be committed before it is known whether they can be executed, and (3) charging fees for on-chain activity in 5 dimensions (bandwidth, compute, read, allocate, write).
+The road to best-in-class performance is not a set of "free" compromises and requires careful consideration of the available design space to produce a set of tradeoffs that appeal at a given throughput level.

+**Production Plausible:** When generating

 ## Acknowledgements